 Selected Topics in Process Mining

-Participants will receive an email when the date is fixed.
+Only the students who will participate in the seminar will be contacted and they will be provided with the kick-off meeting date and time.
 All deadlines for submission of outline, term paper, presentation slides will be announced in the kick-off meeting.
 Presentations will take place on probably two or three days and this will also be announced in the kick-off meeting.

 Process mining is a novel scientific discipline on the interface between process models and event data.
-Process mining techniques are used to discover, analyse and improve real processes by extracting knowledge from event logs.
-The main challenge lies in turning event data "Big Data" into valuable information related to process performance and compliance.
-We can use process mining results in order to identify and understand bottlenecks, inefficiencies, and deviations.
+Process mining techniques are used to discover, analyze, and improve real-life processes by extracting knowledge from the recorded event logs.

 Each student is assigned a research topic and will

 - write an outline of his/her research paper

 - write his/her own research paper based on the given topic

 - give a presentation, and

 - participate in all presentation meetings and discussions

 The goal is to make students not only read and understand research papers, but also write a research paper on their own, generate research ideas, and make a presentation in an understandable, clear way for the audience.